tfwio/blender-knob/readme.md

 ## Image-Magick under msys2

 You're going to want to kick me reading this knowing full well that image-magick is broke in several distributions; Just skip below and download/install a working version silly.
 I'm not a 'nix user, so you're going to have to consult your package-management (or managers) to figure out what versions are going to work for you.
 Chances are, if you're on linux (or mac) the package managers aren't lazy and patched the issues or filed a bug report AND of course one would hope that those reports were acted upon by Image-Magick builders/devs.
-Its not your package manager's responsibilty to fix issues like this---and they bring you everyhing you use, so be respectful ;)
+Its not your package manager's responsibility to fix issues like this---and they bring you everything you use, so be respectful ;)

 For a windows user on msys2 to manually install your msys2 imagemagick package, load up msys2 bash and